How user-generated content can improve your marketing

 Keep it fresh and relevant

-With social media often at the heart of user-generated content, both in terms of collection and distribution, the pace of constant uploading leaves no room for old or outdated content.
-If you are planning to work with user-generated content it must be fresh and relevant, but here in lies another issue: how do you collect such high volumes of user-generated content to be used in your marketing.
+Social media is often at the heart of user-generated content, both in terms of collection and distribution.
+However, the pace of constant uploading leaves no room for old or outdated content.
+If you are planning to work with user-generated content it must be fresh and relevant.
+B ut here in lies another issue: how do you collect such high volumes of user-generated content to be used in your marketing.

 According to a white paper by Bazaarvoice for Marketing Week, ‘continuous pursuit of fresh, relevant consumer-generated content is a foundational practice for success.’
 Suggesting that organic customer feedback can often be overly negative or overly positive, Bazaarvoice believes that by ‘requesting authentic feedback from every purchaser, marketers ensure that CGC reflects a rich, representative, and fresh picture of a product’s strengths and weaknesses.’

-This user-generated content is collected in a number of ways, with the most popular methods including asking for feedback via post-interaction emails, using incentivised requests, and using organic or paid social media content.
+This user-generated content is collected in a number of ways.
+The most popular methods including asking for feedback via post-interaction emails and using incentivised requests.
+You can also use organic or paid social media content.
 By employing a mix of collection strategies and not relying wholly on incentivised feedback, brands can gather large volumes of user-generated content that can be used effectively.

 User-generated content isn’t just for B2C